d4l-data4life/go-fhir/README.md

 FHIR is a standard for exchanging healthcare information electronically.
 This Go library provides strongly-typed data structures for working with FHIR resources across different versions.

+**Source Attribution**: This library is based on the comprehensive TypeScript definitions from the [@types/fhir](https://www.npmjs.com/package/@types/fhir) package, which provides official FHIR type definitions for the JavaScript/TypeScript ecosystem.
+The Go types in this project were systematically converted from those TypeScript definitions to maintain consistency and completeness across all supported FHIR versions.

 ### Supported FHIR Versions

 - **FHIR R2** (DSTU2, version 1.0.2) - `fhir2` package